apache/airflow/docs/apache-airflow-providers-asana/connections/asana.rst

 Asana Connection
 ================
-The Asana connection type provides credentials for accessing the Asana API.
+The Asana connection provides credentials for accessing the Asana API.

 Configuring the Connection
 --------------------------